pellcorp/creality-wiki/docs/microprobe.md

 ### Limits on X and Y microsteps

-You cannot use more than `microsteps: 64` for `[stepper_x]` and `[stepper_y]`, the MCU cannot handle high microsteps and cartographer, it puts too much pressure on the mainboard and it will cause stuttering and other reliability issues during bed meshes.
+You cannot use more than `microsteps: 64` for `[stepper_x]` and `[stepper_y]`, the MCU cannot handle high microsteps, it puts too much pressure on the mainboard and it will cause stuttering and other reliability issues during bed meshes.

 !!! note